GRCHive/grchive/README.dev.md

 - Run `minikube delete`

 Run `eval $(minikube docker-env)` to ensure docker containers are available to minikube.
-At this point you will need to rebuild all Docker containers.
+At this point you will need to rebuild all Docker containers (build the relevant docker container at the beginning of each section).

 ### Additional Build Parameters